 Other states and cities will follow on their own timelines.
-Some will wait for “herd immunity,” the point at which enough people are immune to COVID-19 to drastically reduce the chance of community spread.
+Some will wait for “herd immunity,” the point at which enough people are immune to COVID-19 to drastically reduce the chance of community spread (though its unclear when or if herd immunity will happen, especially with new variants, particularly the Delta variant, circulate).
 But some may continue to require masking even after the bulk of the population is vaccinated.

 Even at the point when masking is no longer a health requirement, it may remain a social one.
 A year ago, covering your face and nose before entering a place of business was almost unimaginable.
 But a year in, this practice feels second nature.
-Even as the risk of COVID-19 slowly drops off, some will see the burden of wearing a mask as outweighed by the bit of extra protection it offers, even among those already vaccinated.
+And now, given the rise in cases again, it’s harder to predict when or if we can safely leave our masks in the drawer.
+Even when the risk of COVID-19 slowly drops off, some will see the burden of wearing a mask as outweighed by the bit of extra protection it offers, even among those already vaccinated.
 After a year of unending anxiety, people may also struggle to accept our new reality; for them, leaving the house without a mask may take some practice.
 As we transition to this “new normal,” Gandhi says face coverings may simply feel polite.

 Further, like everything in science, the research behind mask wearing is ever-evolving.
 While it’s clear now that layered, well-fitting masks do an excellent job of halting the spread of the novel coronavirus, not all viruses and infectious microorganisms spread in the same way.
 Some research suggests that masks don’t prevent infection with viruses that cause the common cold as well as they do against contact with SARS-CoV-2.
 That’s likely because common cold viruses can still spread on surfaces, whereas COVID-19 appears to be primarily airborne.
 But perhaps a year of masking up and carefully tracking our personal and public health risk has taught Americans that covering our faces when feeling a bit off could curtail future outbreaks.

-Whether you burn your mask at the first “all clear,” or never take it off again, it will remain important to listen to public health officials.
+As the COVID-19 pandemic continues to evolve, it will remain important to listen to public health officials.